adinaamzarescu/REST-API/README.md

 is wrong, teh user will be asked to enter a valid one.
 For the number of pages, this function only checks if they are positive, but the testing for the correct format (int) is done in teh main function (addbook_cmd).

+`commands.c`

+Here are the main functions of the project.
+The possible commands:
+   * login
+   * logout
+   * register
+   * enter_library
+   * get_books
+   * get_book
+   * add_book
+   * delete_book

+-> The login function checks if the given username is in the database, keeps only the necessary characters of the cookie and sends back a message if the login was successful.

+-> The logout function disconnects a user

+-> The register function checks if the username is taken and if not, it adds the user to the database

+-> The enter function checks if the user is online and extracts the token from the initial format.
+The "bookstore" variable will be set to 1 since other commands are only possible if the user has already entered the library.

+-> The get_books command will print all the books in the library as a pair of id and title, separated by a new line.

+-> The get_book command will check if the given id is valid, create the url and print the book details
+      * title
+      * author
+      * publisher
+      * genre
+      * pages

 ____________________________________________________________________________